 Psyche and soma: the unity of mind and body

 The word psychosomatic comes from the Greek words psyche, meaning mind, and soma, meaning body.
 Something which is psychosomatic therefore affects both mind and body and, in this sense, all significant life events are psychosomatic.
 A negative emotional impact, such as anger, sadness, shock, or fear, can be accompanied by physical responses, such as insomnia, constipation, loss of appetite, fatigue, chest pain, and so on.
-Such responses are magnified and repeated in post-traumatic stress.
+Such responses are magnified and repeated in responses to trauma where the event is retriggered and replayed in the body and emotions (commonly called post-traumatic stress).

-The connections between mind (thoughts and emotions) and body (physical reactions to thoughts and emotions) are important to understand.
+The connections between mind and body are important to understand.